-If you find yourself needing something to eat during your nature adventure, then your survival bracelet comes in handy once again.
+If you need something to eat during your nature adventure, then your survival bracelet comes in handy again.
 The paracord of a survival bracelet can quickly turn into a makeshift fishing line.
-It’s best if you have a hook or something sharp to place at the end for catching fish more comfortably.
+It’s best to have a hook or something sharp to place at the end to catch fish more comfortably.

-Fishing isn’t always successful, but that doesn’t mean that you’re out of luck in the food department.
-Just as your survival bracelet can be woven into a fishing line or net with ease, it can also be fashioned into a snare trap.
+Fishing isn’t always successful, but that doesn’t mean you’re out of luck in the food department.
+Just as your survival bracelet can be easily woven into a fishing line or net, it can also be fashioned into a snare trap.
 Snare traps will be constructed by making a type of noose that small animals can run into and get trapped.

 The noose will be connected to a tree branch, so the snare trap can gently hover over the ground where small animals are likely to roam.
-Make sure that the noose is loose enough to tighten up when an animal passes by.
-You can see how it’s done in person by taking a look at this video by Ultimate Survival Tips.
+Ensure the noose is loose enough to tighten up when an animal passes by.
+Looking at this video by Ultimate Survival Tips, you can see how it’s done in person.

 Are you not a fan of fishing or snare traps?
 Do you prefer to be a bit more proactive when catching your meals?
-Well, a survival bracelet (and a few other critical components) can help you put together a handy and useful bow and arrow for catching wild game.
+A survival bracelet (and a few other critical components) can help you create a handy bow and arrow for catching wild game.

 Here’s how it’s done: